Colaplusice/Colaplusice.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I received the B.E. degree in Software Engineer from [Shandong University](https://www.en.sdu.edu.cn/), Jinan, China, in 2019.
-I am currently pursuing the M.E. degree in Computer Technology with the School of Information Science and Engineering, [Lanzhou University](https://en.lzu.edu.cn/), Lanzhou, China.
+I obtained the Master's degree majoring in Computer Technology with the School of Information Science and Engineering, [Lanzhou University](https://en.lzu.edu.cn/), Lanzhou, China, in 2023.
+I am currently seeking for PhD position.
 My main research interests include robotics, neural networks, intelligent information processing, artificial intelligence and optimization theory.

 [//]: # (Link to your favorite [subreddit]&#40;http://reddit.com&#41;.)
 [//]: # (You can put a picture in, too.
 The code is already in, )